 Material and Methods

 The experiment was conducted during the rabi season at the Experimental farm of Horticultural Research and Training Station, and Krishi Vigyan Kendra, Kandaghat.
 The experimental site falls under the mid-hill zone of Himachal Pradesh and located at an altitude of 1425 meters above mean sea level.
-The experimental material consisted of a total 20 garlic genotypes (Table 1) which have been collected from different states of India along with the check, Agrifound Parvati.
+The experimental materials consisted of a total 20 garlic genotypes (Table 1) which have been collected from different states of India along with the check, Agrifound Parvati.
 The experiment was laid down in Randomized Complete Block Design (RCBD) with three replications and planting was done at a spacing of 20 × 10cm in the plot of 1 × 1m size.
 The various observations i.e., phenological (number of days to maturity) morphological (plant height, number of leaves, leaf length, leaf width), yield contributing (neck thickness, bulb polar diameter, bulb equatorial diameter, bulb weight, number of cloves in each bulb, clove length, clove breadth, clove weight, number of bulbs per kg, bulb yield per plot, total dry matter) and biochemical (total soluble solids) were recorded during crop growth stages, harvest and after harvest.
 The genotypic and phenotypic correlation coefficients were calculated as per methods suggested by Burton and Devane (1953) and Al-Jibouri et al. (1958), respectively.
 Likewise, path coefficient analysis to assess the direct and indirect contribution of different traits on bulb yield was calculated by using the method proposed by Dewey and Lu (1959).

 Results and Discussion